 The SAFETeam Program is an application of the neighborhood watch model adapted to a university setting.
-The program increases communication between the Police Department and those who regularly work or live on campus property, to facilitate services that are building-specific and appropriate and to increase resident awareness.
+The program increases communication between the police department and those who live or work on campus property, to facilitate services that are buildingspecific and help to increase resident awareness of safety issues.